 In the first instance please contact our Card Services Team by telephone, via the number(s) provided in the User Guide supplied with the Card.
 This team will try to resolve your concerns over the phone in a timely manner.

 Alternatively, you can e-mail your complaint to PrepaidMgmt_ServiceQuality@mastercard.com or put it in writing to the following address:

 We are happy to receive and respond to complaints in other languages and will arrange for a translation service to assist where available.
 Where possible, we will make information on our complaints process available in other languages.

 To help us resolve your issues as quickly as possible when you contact us, please provide us with as much relevant information as possible, including:

 - Your card number (If you write to us for security reasons please do not include your full card number.
 The card number should always be supplied by providing the first six and last four digits only, as follows 123456******7890. )

 - What you would like us to do to resolve matters.

 Internal Complaints Procedure

-When we receive a complaint, we aim to resolve your issues fairly and promptly.
-Where possible we will endeavour to resolve your issues as soon as reasonably possible.
+When we receive a complaint we aim to resolve your issues as fairly and as quickly as we can.
+Where possible we will endeavour to resolve your issues as soon as you contact us.
 If we need more time to investigate your complaint, we will send you an acknowledgement letter and we will keep you updated on our progress throughout our investigation.